Environmental issues in New York City

 New York's population density has environmental pros and cons.
 It facilitates the highest mass transit use in the United States, but also concentrates pollution.
 Gasoline consumption in the city is at the rate the national average was in the 1920s, and greenhouse gas emissions are a fraction of the national average, at 7.1 metric tons per person per year, below San Francisco, at 11.2 metric tons, and the national average, at 24.5 metric tons.
 New York City accounts for only 1% of United States greenhouse gas emissions while housing 2.7% of its population.

-In September 2012, New York was named the #1 "America's Dirtiest City," by a Travel+Leisure readership survey that rated the environmental quality of 35 prominent cities in the United States.
 Governors Island in New York Harbor is planned to host a US$1 billion research and education center poised to make New York City the global leader in addressing the climate crisis.

 Population density

 Environmental concerns in the city involve managing the city's extraordinary population density.
 Mass transit use is the highest in the nation and gasoline consumption in the city is at the rate the national average was in the 1920s.
 New York City's dense population and low automobile dependence help make New York among the most energy efficient in the United States.
 The city's greenhouse gas emission levels are relatively low when measured per capita, at 7.1 metric tons per person, below San Francisco, at 11.2 metric tons, and the national average, at 24.5.
 New Yorkers are collectively responsible for one percent of the nation's total greenhouse gas emissions, though comprise 2.7% of the nation's population.
 The average New Yorker consumes less than half the electricity used by a resident of San Francisco and nearly one-quarter the electricity consumed by a resident of Dallas.

 Concentrated pollution in New York City leads to high incidence of asthma and other respiratory conditions among the city's residents.
 In recent years the city has focused on reducing its environmental impact.
 The city government is required to purchase only the most energy-efficient equipment for use in city offices and public housing.
 New York has the largest clean air diesel-hybrid and compressed natural gas bus fleet in the country, and some of the first hybrid taxis.
 The city is also a leader in the construction of energy-efficient green office buildings, including the Hearst Tower among others.